rpmuller/ePubs/WesternPhilosophy.md

-ftfemd to the eventual action of one particular image, my body/' It will be observed that matter and the perception of matter, according to him, consist of the very same things.
+ftfemd to the eventual action of one particular image, my body."
+It will be observed that matter and the perception of matter, according to him, consist of the very same things.
 The brain, he aay* is like the rest of the material universe, and is therefore an